dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2171: Lack of critical thinking enhances misinformation spread.
+### T2171: This can lead to misinformation and reduced critical thinking.

 |Support|
 |---|